KrzysztofSTX/clove/connect/geth_example/multi_chain_guide.md

   When running one chain by itself, using Web3.py to connect is sufficiently easy:
   ~~~~~~~~~
-  from web3 import Web3, HTTPProvider, IPCProvider
+  >>> from web3 import Web3, HTTPProvider, IPCProvider
-  web3 = Web3(IPCProvider())
+  >>> web3 = Web3(IPCProvider())
   ~~~~~~~~~
   from there, you can command the chain just like you did from the command line or the Geth Javascript console, for example:
   ~~~~~~~~~
-  web3.eth.blockNumber - get current chain block number
+  >>> web3.eth.blockNumber # get current chain block number
-  web3.personal.newAccount( "password string" )
+  >>> web3.personal.newAccount( "password string" )
-  web3.admin.addPeer( "<enode>" )
+  >>> web3.admin.addPeer( "<enode>" )
-  web3.miner.start(1)
+  >>> web3.miner.start(1)
-  web3.miner.stop()
+  >>> web3.miner.stop()
   ~~~~~~~~~

-  In case this throws an error [your default ipc_path for Web3 might be "/Users/yourname/Library/Ethereum/geth.ipc"] or you are running more than 1 chain, you can navigate inside your Python site-packages:
+  In case this throws an error, your default ipc_path for Web3 is **/Users/yourname/Library/Ethereum/geth.ipc**.
+If you are running more than 1 chain, you can navigate inside your Python site-packages:

 > ~/site-packages/web3/providers/ipc.py

 and on line 32 change the ipc_path variable.
-At this stage, if you go back to terminal and cd into one of the node folders, for example chain2node2, use the *ls* command to see that the folder contains a hidden element, geth.ipc.
+At this stage, if you go back to terminal and **cd** into one of the node folders, for example chain2node2, use the **ls** command to see that the folder contains a hidden element, geth.ipc.
 There are four of these geth.ipc files since we created 4 nodes.
 Copy the address of this .ipc file.
-Navigate into the ipc.py module of Web3, and paste the geth.ipc file address as the *ipc_path* variable on line 23:
+Navigate into the ipc.py module of Web3, and paste the geth.ipc file address as the **ipc_path** variable on line 23:

 ![alt text](https://github.com/Lamden/clove/blob/master/connect/geth_example/ipc_path.png)